"One of the most perfect cartoons ever made.""Bad Luck Blackie"

 - Pun-Based Title: The title was based on Boston Blackie, a popular radio show at the time.

 - Early on in the cartoon, the kitten, hiding on a bookshelf, is squashed into book-shape; when the dog pulls the kitten out, we see the title, Kitty Foiled — a pun on the popular novel Kitty Foyle: The Natural History of a Woman by Christopher Morley.
+Ironically, there was also made a 1948 Tom and Jerry cartoon called Kitty Foiled, made a year before this cartoon came out.

 - Rule of Funny: The ending most of all.